-Your gymnast should practice a certain amount of hours based off of the level that they are.
-If your gymnast is a compulsory gymnast (including pre-team, levels 2-5), then there are a certain amount of hours they should working out per week.
+Your gymnast should practice a certain amount of hours based off of the level that they are at.
+If your gymnast is a compulsory gymnast (including pre-team, levels 2-5), then there are a certain amount of hours they should work out per week.
 Each level will need their own amount of workout times because it is based on their skill level and most of the time age.

-Level 4 gymnast should come to the gym about 4-5 days a week.
-The average amount of hours your gymnast should workout as a level 4 is about 15 hours.
+Level 4 gymnasts should come to the gym about 4-5 days a week.
+The average amount of hours your gymnast should work out as a level 4 is about 15 hours.
 That is usually broken up to 3 hours a day during the week.
 Level 4 is a more serious stage in gymnastics.
 The commitment definitely rises once your gymnast becomes a level 4.

 Level 5s should come the same amount of time as level 4s.
 This is because level 4 is almost like level 5.
 The routines are almost the same, the skills are just a bit harder.
 This is the level before optionals, therefore, it is very important to attend as many practices as possible.

 How Much A Level 6-7 Gymnast Should Practice

 Level 6-7s should come to the gym about 18 hours a week.
 This is the beginning of the optional levels.
 It definitely requires more commitment because the intensity will rise.
 It becomes harder and your gymnast will have to commit more so they can keep up with their skills and keep progressing in their gymnastics.